MattKetmo/sqlformat/README.md

 # Examples

-    $ echo "SELECT name FROM users WHERE id > 10" | sqlformat
+    $ sqlformat "SELECT name FROM users WHERE id > 10" SELECT
-    SELECT
       name
     FROM